CS3398-Sapphire-Sourcerer/Group-Project/README.md

 ##	About the project

 This project is a location-based, territory controlled, trivia game that allows students (currently at Texas State University) do the following:
- 1. to create a profile
+ 1. To create a profile.
- 2. select one of three teams (based on University school colors)
+ 2. Select one of three teams (based on University school colors).
- 3. answer trivia questions based on the majors (i.e. Computer Science, English, Nursing, etc.) who occupy the building
+ 3. Answer trivia questions based on the majors (i.e. Computer Science, English, Nursing, etc.) who occupy the building.

 ##	Team members